TrellixVulnTeam/swahilipython_SCMU/Doc/library/collections.rst

         print(combined['color'])
         print(combined['user'])

-Example patterns for using the :class:`ChainMap` class to simulate nested contexts::
+Example patterns for using the :class:`ChainMap` kundi to simulate nested contexts::

         c = ChainMap()        # Create root context d = c.new_child()     # Create nested child context
-        e = c.new_child()     # Child of c, independent from d e.maps[0]             # Current context dictionary -- like Python's locals()
+        e = c.new_child()     # Child of c, independent kutoka d e.maps[0]             # Current context dictionary -- like Python's locals()
         e.maps[-1]            # Root context -- like Python's globals()
         e.parents             # Enclosing context chain -- like Python's nonlocals

         d['x'] = 1            # Set value in current context
-        d['x']                # Get first key in the chain of contexts del d['x']            # Delete from current context list(d)               # All nested values
+        d['x']                # Get first key in the chain of contexts del d['x']            # Delete kutoka current context list(d)               # All nested values
         k in d                # Check all nested values len(d)                # Number of nested values
         d.items()             # All nested items
         dict(d)               # Flatten into a regular dictionary

-The :class:`ChainMap` class only makes updates (writes and deletions) to the first mapping in the chain while lookups will search the full chain.
-However, if deep writes and deletions are desired, it is easy to make a subclass that updates keys found deeper in the chain::
+The :class:`ChainMap` kundi only makes updates (writes and deletions) to the first mapping in the chain while lookups will search the full chain.
+However, if deep writes and deletions are desired, it is easy to make a subkundi that updates keys found deeper in the chain::

-    class DeepChainMap(ChainMap):
+    kundi DeepChainMap(ChainMap):
         'Variant of ChainMap that allows direct updates to inner scopes'

         def __setitem__(self, key, value):